From content management to content graph: shift to grow your business

 Using the content graph, EA can efficiently create content in many different languages for many different markets.
 The game Battlefield 1, for example, is published in English, French and Portuguese.
 In the image below, you can see the Buy Now button in each language.
 That button is actually the same content element, automatically reconfigured for each language presentation.
 The link to the game trailer has the same structure across all languages, but the value of the target video varies by country.

-Screenshot of prese tation slide with Convergence: data as content as header
+Convergence: data as content

 To take a more complex example, EA publishes game ratings with each game.
 These ratings are based not on language, but on the country where the player is located.
 Game ratings are governed by each country’s rating agency, so the same game will have a different rating, produced by a different body, in the United States, France and Brazil — or any other country where the game is available.